-DIM was removed from EstroSense because the NHPD (Natural Health Products Directorate) concluded that there was not enough safety evidence for this ingredient in humans to support its inclusion in the formula.
+DIM was removed from EstroSense because the NHPD (Natural Health Products Directorate) concluded at the time of licensing that there was not enough safety evidence for this ingredient in humans to support its inclusion in the formula.
 Rest assured the removal of DIM will not change the benefits and effectiveness of EstroSense.
 I-3-C remains in the product and this ingredient offers the same benefits as DIM, as they both have essentially the same action and effect in the body.
-(I-3-C is a compound found in broccoli and other cruciferous vegetables that has been shown to promote health estrogen metabolism in humans, thereby helping to reduce the risk of estrogen-related cancers).
+(I-3-C is a compound found in broccoli and other cruciferous vegetables that has been shown to promote healthy estrogen metabolism in humans, thereby helping to reduce the risk of estrogen-related cancers).

 Why does my new bottle of EstroSense smell so bad?